DeMa: Dual-Path Delay-Aware Mamba for Efficient Multivariate Time Series Analysis: Experiments

 \subsubsection{\textbf{Long-term Forecasting Results}}

 Time-series forecasting is a fundamental task in time-series analysis, aiming to predict future values from historical observations.
 Table~\ref{tab:long_term_result} reports the long-term forecasting results with a fixed lookback length $T=96$ and prediction horizons $S\in\{96,192,336,720\}$.
-Overall, \ourname{} achieves consistently top-tier accuracy across all datasets and horizons, ranking within the top-2 in every setting.
-In particular, DeMa attains 34/36 best results in MSE and 30/36 best results in MAE, demonstrating strong robustness and generalization to diverse temporal dynamics.
-DeMa consistently outperforms iTransformer, PatchTST, and Crossformer across all settings, indicating that explicitly disentangling and modeling temporal and variate dependencies is more effective for long-horizon forecasting than relying solely on global attention.
-It also consistently surpasses Mamba variants and non-attention models—for example, on Traffic (Avg), DeMa reduces MSE by 10.1\% over the strongest Mamba baseline (S-Mamba, 0.414) and achieves clear gains over representative MLP and TCN baselines (TimeMixer, 0.484; ModernTCN, 0.546).
-These improvements stem from DeMa’s comprehensive dependency modeling: Mamba-SSD efficiently captures cross-time dependencies via parallel selective state-space computation, while Mamba-DALA strengthens cross-variate interaction modeling.
-Their synergy enables DeMa to jointly exploit long-range temporal structures and inter-series correlations, yielding consistently top performance in long-term forecasting.
+Overall, \ourname{} delivers top-tier accuracy consistently across all datasets and horizons, ranking within the top two in every setting.
+In particular, \ourname{} achieves the best results in 34/36 cases for MSE and 30/36 cases for MAE, demonstrating strong robustness and generalization across diverse temporal dynamics.